brown-band/website/pages/constitution.md

 #### C7: Webmaster {#IIIC7}

-The Webmaster is responsible for updating and maintaining the Band webpage, as well as posting Band-related information.
+The Webmaster is responsible for updating and maintaining the Band web page, as well as posting Band-related information.

 #### C8: Social Chair {#IIIC8}